to hopefully give you an unforgettable Christmas experience!

 A live re-telling of the Christmas story.

-Sing your heart out in the huge crowd to the sounds of the Salvation Army Brass Band.
+Sing your heart out in the huge crowd.

-Watch characters from the Christmas story slowly create that timeless scene of Jesus' birth.
+Watch characters from the Christmas story create the timeless scene of Jesus' birth.

 And take advantage of the late night shops and cafe's as Christmas looms!